Day 1: Le Puy-en-Velay to Montbonnet (16 kilometres, 10 miles)

 Every afternoon at five-thirty, les Amis de Saint-Jacques (the Friends of Saint-Jacques) host of gathering at le Café de Pèlerins where walkers planning to set out the following day can meet, share stories and their plans for the next few days.
 If you are walking alone, this can be a good opportunity to find some walking buddies 🙂

 Most walkers I spoke to at the café planned to start their walk after attending the Pilgrims’ Mass which is held in the cathedral every morning at 7 am.
 (Alas, I was too busy dreaming of breakfast to go to church—but I had lit several candles the day before and considered myself sufficiently blessed!)

 Let’s get started!

-Before heading out into the wild blue yonder, the GR 65 winds its way through the streets of Le-Puy-en-Velay, past cafés and lace shops and, just in case you’ve forgotten something—supermarkets, banks and stores selling hiking gear.
+Before heading out into the wild blue yonder, the Chemin de Saint-Jacques winds its way through the streets of Le Puy-en-Velay, past cafés and lace shops and, just in case you’ve forgotten something—supermarkets, banks and stores selling hiking gear.

-Leaving Le-Puy-en-Velay, the GR 65 climbs a gentle hill into the surrounding farmland and passes the first of many crosses along the way.
+Leaving Le Puy-en-Velay, the path climbs a gentle hill into the surrounding farmland and passes the first of many crosses along the way.
 Many walkers place a stone beneath these crosses—to represent a worry or a fear, some part of their life that no longer serves them well that they would like to leave behind.

 There is also this beautiful church which was built some time during or before the twelfth century (since it is mentioned in records of 1161).